UB boasts several centers and institutes that focus on

 lives and saving the environment.

-The Urban Design Project seeks to serve the communities of the Buffalo Niagara region by bringing faculty and urban design students together with local governments, community based organizations and citizens in general to make better places and stronger communities.
+The Regional Institute seeks to serve the communities of the Buffalo Niagara region by bringing faculty and urban design students together with local governments, community based organizations and citizens in general to make better places and stronger communities.
 Its projects include the WNY Environmental Alliance, the Robert Moses Parkway, Sustainable Futures (Costa Rica).

 UB’s Center for Inclusive Design and Environmental